 marketing automation stack 6

-HotJar fills the gaps that Google Analytics misses—in particular, by providing click, scroll and movement heatmaps and visitor recording functionality.
-It also features surveys, conversion funnels, and feedback polls, all tools used to increase conversion rates.
+Hotjar fills the gaps that Google Analytics misses—in particular, by providing click, scroll, and movement heatmaps, as well as visitor recording functionality.
+It also features surveys, conversion funnels, and feedback polls, all of which are used to increase conversion rates.

 Price: $99 / Free